FindMySchool LogoFindMySchool

 Southfield is oversubscribed on its main Year 7 entry route.
 In the most recent admissions cycle there were 287 applications for 148 offers, which is approximately 1.94 applications per place.
 In plain terms, competition exists, and families should approach the process early.

 The admissions timeline published on the school’s admissions information aligns with the standard secondary application rhythm.
-Applications for September entry open in early autumn and the listed closing date for applying is 31 October 2025 for the Year 7 cycle referenced.
+For Year 7 entry in September 2027, applications open on 10 September 2026, the application deadline is 31 October 2026, and offer day is 1 March 2027.

 For sixth form entry, the school also publishes its own deadlines.
 The headline notice on the school’s information indicates that online applications close on Wednesday 28 January for the cycle advertised, which provides a concrete planning point for Year 11 students considering a September start.